Hatshepsut: The woman who dared to become pharaoh

 Why this is particularly remarkable is due to the fact that Senenmut did not come from one of the noble families.

-Across the course of his career under Hatshepsut, he was awarded with over 80 titles, only 20 of which were official positions.
+Over the course of his career under Hatshepsut, he was awarded with over 80 titles, only 20 of which were official positions.

-Some of these included Chief Steward of Amun, Chief Steward of the King, controller of the estates of Amun.
+Some of these included Chief Steward of Amun, Chief Steward of the King, Controller of the estates of Amun, Controller of Works, and overseer of the royal household.

-Controller of Works, and overseer of the royal household.
-Judging by the vast range of these roles, Senenmut must have been in charge of organising and supervising many of Hatshepsut's construction projects and helped in the day-to-day administration of the kingdom.
+Judging by the vast range of these roles, Senenmut must have been in charge of organising and supervising almost all of Hatshepsut's construction projects and helped in a wide array of the day-to-day administration tasks of the kingdom.

 Due to this, and judging by the range of responsibilities he accrued, many historians assume that he and the queen had a very close and personal friendship.